 Kosher is a term to describe any food that complies with a strict set of dietary rules in Judaism.
 These rules are called kashrut.
 The rules cover which foods to eat, how to prepare them, and how to combine them.

 Not all Jewish people observe the rules of kashrut by eating kosher food.
 For those who do, it is a way to show reverence to God and feel connected to their faith and their communities.

 This article outlines the rules for eating a kosher diet, its origins, and the requirements a food must meet to be considered kosher.

 In Hebrew, “kosher” means fit or proper.
 Kosher food is any food fit for consumption by Jewish people.

 The laws of kosher define which foods a person can and cannot eat, and also how they should produce and handle certain foods.
-The laws also state which combinations of foods that people should avoid.
+The laws also state which combinations of foods people should avoid.